Glossary of Financial Aid Terms

 Principal Balance

-The principal balance on your billing statement includes the original amount you borrowed, plus any applicable loan fees, less any principal payments.
-It does not include accrued interest but may include interest that was capitalized when your loans entered repayment.
+The principal balance on your billing statement includes the original amount you borrowed plus any applicable loan fees, less any principal payments.
+It does not include accrued interest but includes interest that was capitalized.

 Professional Student

-This legal and binding contract contains a loan's terms and conditions, including the borrower's responsibilities for repaying the loan.
+This is a legally binding contract containing a loan's terms and conditions, including the borrower's responsibilities for repaying the loan.

 Proportionally